appwrite/templates/node/subscriptions-with-stripe/README.md

 | Build Commands    | `npm install`   |
 | Permissions       | `any`           |
 | Timeout (Seconds) | 15              |

+> If using a demo web app to subscribe, make sure to add your function domain as a web platform to your Appwrite project.
+Doing this fixes CORS errors and allows proper functionality.

 ## 🔒 Environment Variables